Shelf corporation: Criticism

-These reasons are open to criticism.
-For instance, while previously it may have taken extended time to properly incorporate a business, it is now relatively quick and easy to do so in many countries, including Australia, Canada, the United States, Western Europe, and the United Arab Emirates.
+While previously it may have taken an extended period of time to properly incorporate a business, it is now relatively quick and easy to do so in many countries, including Australia, Canada, the United States, Western Europe, and the United Arab Emirates.
 A company can be incorporated in as little as a couple of hours in some jurisdictions, and even quicker in places like Australia, where a new company can get registered within 10 minutes.

 Additionally, a corporation might end up "on the shelf" because of a bad business history.

 The benefits of corporate longevity may not come to fruition if credit bureaus report that a company as being under new management, which effectively "re-ages" the company.

 Market

 A number of consortia "produce" and sell shelf corporations, promoting the fact that the new buyer can at the same time have a corporation with a long history, and yet have complete control over the establishment of the corporation's board of directors and shareholder profile.